Do you ever find yourself asking the questions “why do I do bad on tests even though I study” or “why do I fail after studying for long hours?”

 What do you think about it?

-Many times it also has been seen that students who know the material and prepare a lot for the exam get bad grades or fail just because they lack confidence, and don’t believe in their answers and what they studied.
+It has been observed that students who know the material and prepare a lot for the exam get bad grades or fail because they lack confidence and don’t trust their answers and preparation.

-So be confident in your answer and believe in yourself that you haven’t forgotten anything, you have prepared a lot and you can ace the exam.
-Even if your friends distract you and demotivate you, avoid them with a positive attitude.
+So, be confident in your answers and believe in yourself.
+Remind yourself that you have prepared well and can ace the exam.
+Even if your friends distract or demotivate you, avoid them with a positive attitude.

 7: You may suffer from Test Anxiety

 Approximately, 25–40% of US students suffer from test anxiety.
 Many college students experience academic-related anxiety during their collegiate careers.
 Researchers have found that students with test anxiety often get bad grades despite studying hard.